-14thc bronze hand of Buddha in mudra or "fear not" pose.
-Thailand, Ayudthya period.
-Measures 8 inches high by 4 inches deep and 2.25 inches wide including the stand.
-Excellent patina.
-Purchased for $25 from Edgar Mayhew in 1964 in Isam, north of Bangkok (now in ruins).
-Appraised in 1992 by Harmer Rooke NY for $150-350.
-Artist Georgia O'Keeffe had a similar one in her Santa Fe living room by the fireplace.
+Bronze torso of Buddha, Thailand circa 1335 to 1550, Ayudthya period. measures 3.75 " high, 5 inches with wood base.
+Purchased in 1962 for $25 from Edgar Mayhew.
+Appraised in 1992 buy Harmer Rooke NY for $200-400.
 The Ayutthaya Kingdom Thai pronunciation: [ʔajúttʰajaː]; also spelled Ayudhya or Ayodhaya) was a Siamese kingdom that existed from 1351 to 1767.
 Ayutthaya was friendly towards foreign traders, including the Chinese, Vietnamese, Portuguese, Indians, Japanese, Koreans, Persians, and later the Spaniards, Dutch, English, and French, permitting them to set up villages outside the walls of the capital, also called Ayutthaya.
 In the 16th century, it was described by foreign traders as one of the biggest and wealthiest cities in the East.
 The court of King Narai (1656–1688) had strong links with that of King Louis XIV of France, whose ambassadors compared the city in size and wealth to Paris.
 By 1550, the kingdom's vassals included some city-states in the Malay Peninsula, Sukhothai, Lan Na and parts of Burma and Cambodia.
 This part of the kingdom's history is sometimes referred to as "The Ayutthayan Empire".

 Antique Moroccan copper kettle with brass and pure silver overlay.
 19th century.
 Measures 11 inches high, 11.5 inches wide across the spout, and 8 inches wide across the body.
 Excellent condition.
 This item is on display in our gallery at OLD SAYBROOK ANTIQUES CENTER and can be seen by visiting 756 MIDDLESEX AVE OLD SAYBROOK, CT 06475.
 Open Daily 10am-4pm www.OldSaybrookAntiquesCenter.com